team-ffpe-for-lifescihack2019/FFPE_imaging/README.md

 ## Development

 ### Computer Learning Deep Vision
-Natalia Villareal had to leave due to a medical emergency and wasn't able to get her submission to us in time
+Natalia Villareal had to leave due to an unexpected medical emergency and wasn't able to get her submission to us in time.
+This is a summary of what she was doing:

+The algorithm used will require as many data points as possible of healthy tissue (databases used reference in Acknowledgements).
+This will be feed in and generate a new category which will be abnormal or normal.
+We will manually integrate by giving feedback to the system of any incorrect categorization.
+This will be continued until the percentage of wrong classifications is within a tolerable threshold.

 ### UI Design